Continuous-Data/AzDoAPITools/docs/functions/Get-AzDoAPIToolsDefinitionStepsAsYAMLPrepped.md

 ```

 ## DESCRIPTION
-This function takes one or more Build Definition where metadata is present from `Get-AzDoAPIToolsDefinitionsTaskGroupsByNamesList` or `Get-AzDoAPIToolsDefinitionsTaskGroupsByID` and extracts the schedules from it and prepare it for conversion use in a YAML Pipeline.
+This function takes one or more Build Definition where metadata is present from `Get-AzDoAPIToolsDefinitionsTaskGroupsByNamesList` or `Get-AzDoAPIToolsDefinitionsTaskGroupsByID` and extracts the jobs and steps from it and prepare it for conversion use in a YAML Pipeline. this includes any specific step properties and job properties.
 If desired use `Convert-AzDoAPIToolsYamlObjectToYAMLFile` to convert the extracted elements to a seperate yml file.

 ## EXAMPLES